UK heading for 'fairly hard' Brexit if Johnson deal passes

 “If the UK did a deal with everybody ... it would benefit in 15 years the UK GDP by 0.2%.
 Most free trade agreements do not benefit GDP very much.”

-Additional reporting by Huw Jones; Editing by Giles Elgood and Catherine Evans
+Additional reporting by Huw Jones in London and William Schomberg in Washington; Editing by Giles Elgood, Catherine Evans and Daniel Wallis